qhungbui7/schoolMarket/readme.md

 13. Open Beta for tester : Nhat Huy *, Bro Hop *, Ninh, Khanh Huyen, Thao Quynh test
 14. Fix bug and ask Nhat Huy to test the last time and edit the FAQs if need

-2 weeks for last des ui page start :
+2 weeks for last des ui page end :

 15. Record video